 Thursday, December 17, 2020 | 7:30 PM

-The recital will be available for 30 days after the premiere date.
+The recital was available for 30 days after the premiere date.

 The musical community in Vancouver has recently been greatly enriched by the arrival of the remarkable Anna Pietrzak, Polish classical guitarist and Carl Petersson, Swedish pianist.
 We are happy and privileged to present them in this online recital.
 We are certain they will make wonderful contributions to our city’s cultural fabric.

 Born in 1981 in Lund, Sweden, Carl Petersson began playing the piano at age fifteen.
 Within ten years, he graduated from the Royal Danish Academy of Music in Copenhagen with degrees in piano and pedagogy under José Ribera.
 During his studies, he took part in numerous international master classes in Denmark, Sweden, and Israel.
 Carl was awarded the Tel-Hai International Piano MasterClasses scholarship four years in succession, where he studied with Pnina Salzman, Victor Derevianco, Emanuel Krasovsky, Staffan Scheja, and Nikolai Petrov.